0gottogo0/5913-2025-Kitbot-Showcase/README.md

-Outdated code to teach programmers how to code
+Code to teach programmers how to code (not up to date or to be maintained)

 :)